BPK-Benz/ScrubTyphus_CellCounting/README.md

 <summary>Image processing technique</summary>
-We updated an example of image processing technique in Cellprofiler_output folder.
+We updated an example of image processing technique in Output_Cellprofiler folder.